TID-Lab/aggie/README.md

 # Ready!
 Test run:
 npm start
-# Now verify Aggie is online at your URL, then kill this process when you're done.
+# Now verify Aggie is online at your URL, then kill this process (ctrl+c) when you're done.
 # Optional troubleshooting if it doesn't work:
 curl localhost:3000
 # This should return an HTML response starting with something like <html lang="en" ng-app="Aggie">